LENS (LENS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LENS Historical Price

-According to the latest data gathered on LENS live price page, the current price of LENS is 0USD.
-The circulating supply of LENS(LENS) is 997.84M LENS , giving it a market capitalization of $920.93K.
+According to the latest data gathered on LENS live price page, the current price of LENS is 0.00140092USD.
+The circulating supply of LENS(LENS) is 997.84M LENS , giving it a market capitalization of $1.41M.

 In the past month, LENS has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that LENS could witness further price changes in the near future.